Posted on

 5 Dangerous Phishing Attack Trends to Know

-Phishing Attacks
+Phishing Attacks in mail

 As our society has become more technology-focused, phishing attacks have become more frequent.
 Whether hacking into people’s emails or stealing personal information, these attacks are increasing yearly with almost every person or company receiving a suspicious email at one point or another.
 As phishing has become more common, there has been a notable trend with the types of phishing attacks hackers frequently use.
 Below is a list of phishing attack trends for you to be aware of to protect yourself in the future.